7shoaib7/7shoaib7/README.md

 ### Hi there 👋

 ### About me
--I am a Full-Stack software developer specialized in MERN stack development with Bachelors in Computer Science & Engineering.I am a continuous learner and interested in solving problems with tech
+-I am a Full-Stack software developer specialized in MERN stack development with a bachelor's in Computer Science & Engineering.
+I am a continuous learner and interested in solving problems with tech.

 #### 💻 Work Experience
 -Working as a Product Developer in Crio.do student developer program.
 Building features from scratch based on th requirements